dholm/voidwalker/README.markdown

 The next time you start GDB you should see (void)walker being loaded.

+## Usage

+Dumping the context of the current stack frame:

+    pcontext

 ## Themes

 There is a theming system built in and the default theme is based on Ethan Schoonover's color palette known as [solarized](http://ethanschoonover.com/solarized).

+The [Zenburn](http://slinky.imukuppi.org/zenburnpage/) theme is included as well.

 ## License